Matematija/streamlit-video-coordinates/README.md

 A Streamlit component that displays a video and captures coordinates when you click on paused frames.

+This component was needed for a webpage I was making so I decided to extract it into a reusable package.
+It was made with a lot of help from AI code generation.
+If you find any bugs, feel free to do a PR.

 ## Features

 - 📹 Support for multiple video formats (MP4, WebM, OGG, AVI, MOV)